openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronGenerateProposalsSingleImage_9.md

 **Detailed description**: The operation performs the following steps:

-1. Transposes and reshapes predicted bounding boxes deltas, variances and scores to get them into the same order as the anchors.
+1. Transposes and reshapes predicted bounding boxes deltas and scores to get them into the same dimension order as the anchors.
-2. Transforms anchors into proposals using deltas, variances and clips proposals to an image.
+2. Transforms anchors and deltas into proposal bboxes and clips proposal bboxes to an image.
+The attribute *normalized* indicates whether the proposal bboxes are normalized or not.
 3. Sorts all `(proposal, score)` pairs by score from highest to lowest; order of pairs with equal scores is undefined.
 4. Takes top *pre_nms_count* proposals, if total number of proposals is less than *pre_nms_count* takes all proposals.
 5. Removes predicted boxes with either height or width < *min_size*.
 6. Excute nms operation and takes and returns top proposals.
-The max number of returned proposals is *post_nms_count*.
-So the shape of proposals (output port 1 and port 2) is dynamic and output port 3 indicate the runtime proposal numbers.
+The number of returned proposals (output port 1 and output port 2) is dynamic.
+And the max number of proposals is specified by attribute *post_nms_count*.
+Output port 3 indicate the runtime proposal numbers.

 **Attributes**: